 The knife at the bottom of the photo is an Old Timer brand knife with a six-inch blade.
 The knife is large enough to be used for splitting apart pieces of wood and is extremely durable.

-The knife pictured below is the Mora Bushcraft Triflex.
+The knife pictured below is the Mora Bushcraft Black.
 In recent years this knife has replaced my Classic Mora in what I consider to be the best survival knife.

-The Mora Bushcraft Triflex has several significant advantages as a survival knife.
+The Mora Bushcraft Black has several significant advantages as a survival knife.
 The fixed blade is 4 inches long.
-It is made of a differentially-heat-treated high carbon steel which is incredibly durable and holds an edge extremely well.
+It is made of a high carbon Swedish steel which is incredibly durable and holds an edge extremely well.
 The flat grind creates a blade geometry that is excellent for survival tasks such as carving and slicing, and is also very easy to re-sharpen in the field.
+The blade is also coated to prevent corrosion.

 Because this knife has exceeded our expectations in so many ways, we have decided to endorse this knife, offering it for sale here and at our wilderness survival courses.
 It comes with a durable molded plastic sheath.
 The knife and sheath have a lifetime manufacturer's warranty.